 The categorisation of fair value measurements into the different levels of the fair value hierarchy depends on the degree to which the inputs to the fair value measurements are observable and the significance of the inputs to the fair value measurement.
-The fair value of trade receivables, cash and cash equivalents, trade payables, capital creditors, short term borrowings and other current financial assets and liabilities approximate their carrying amount due to their short term nature.
+The fair value of trade receivables, cash and bank balances, trade payables, short term borrowings and other current financial assets and liabilities approximate their carrying amount due to their short term nature.

-The fair value of Level 3 assests and liabilities approximates the carrying value and accordingly no significant unobservable inputs disclosures are provided.
+The fair value of Level 3 assets and liabilities approximates the carrying value and accordingly no significant unobservable inputs disclosures are provided.

-Notes forming part of the financial statements as of and for the year ended March 31, 2022
+Notes forming part of the financial statements as of and for the year ended March 31, 2023

-33 Fair Value Measurement "continued
+33 Fair Value Measurement .. continued